Preventive healthcare: Primal and primordial preventions

 Primal prevention is health promotion par excellence.
 New knowledge in molecular biology, in particular epigenetics, points to how much affective as well as physical environment during fetal and newborn life may determine adult health.
 This way of promoting health consists mainly in providing future parents with pertinent, unbiased information on primal health and supporting them during their child's primal period of life (i.e., "from conception to first anniversary" according to definition by the Primal Health Research Centre, London).
 This includes adequate parental leave, ideally for both parents, with kin caregiving and financial help where needed.

 Primordial prevention refers to all measures designed to prevent the development of risk factors in the first place, early in life, and even preconception, as Ruth A. Etzel has described it "all population-level actions and measures that inhibit the emergence and establishment of adverse environmental, economic, and social conditions".
 This could be reducing air pollution or prohibiting endocrine-disrupting chemicals in food-handling equipment and food contact materials.

 Primary prevention

 Primary prevention consists of traditional health promotion and "specific protection".
 Health promotion activities include prevention strategies such as health education and lifestyle medicine, and are current, non-clinical life choices such as eating nutritious meals and exercising often, that prevent lifestyle-related medical conditions, improve the quality of life, and create a sense of overall well-being.
 Preventing disease and creating overall well-being prolongs life expectancy.
 Health-promotional activities do not target a specific disease or condition but rather promote health and well-being on a very general level.
 On the other hand, specific protection targets a type or group of diseases and complements the goals of health promotion.

 Food

 Food is the most basic tool in preventive health care.
+Poor nutrition is linked to various chronic illnesses.
+Because of this, having a healthy diet and proper nutrition can be used to prevent illnesses.